viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 ## Configure the camera

-Finally, add a camera to your SCUTTLE Robot.
+Finally, add a camera to your SCUTTLE robot.

 {{< tabs name="Configure a Webcam" >}}
 {{% tab name="Config Builder" %}}